 Is 3 days enough to visit Paris?

-No, 3 days is not enough to visit Paris, especially if you want to see a majority of city.
-With the vast amount of museums, monuments, historical sites, and attractions, it would be difficult to experience everything Paris has to offer in such a short amount of time.
-To truly appreciate all that the city has to offer first time visitors should plan for at least 5-7 days.
+No, three days is not enough to visit Paris, especially if you want to see the majority of the city.
+With the vast number of museums, monuments, historical sites, and attractions, it would be difficult to experience everything Paris has to offer in such a short amount of time.
+To truly appreciate all that the city has to offer, first-time visitors should plan for at least five to seven days.

 Is Paris worth visiting with kids?